macadev/BattleRoyale/README.md

 == TODOs ==

-* Decide how colors will be assigned to dots
+* Add physics to test interpolation?
-* Implement interpolation for other players
+* Define the mechanics of the game through user stories
-* Beginning designing the look and feel of the game
+* Include code to handle sprites